UCSBarchlab/PyRTL/README.md

 the following:  ```y = sum([elem * 2 for elem in x])```.
 Hardware comprehensions are surprisingly useful!

+If you are just getting started with PyRTL, it is suggested that you start with the examples first, to get and sense of the "thinking with pyrtls" required to design hardware in this way.
+Afterwards, dive into the code for the object, Block.
+It is the core data structure at the heart of PyRTL and defines the semantics at a high level -- everything is converted to or from the small, simple set of primitives defined there.

 The docs are also available, just run `./checkcode` with no parameters in the PyRTL directory and it will build the documentation for you (under the **docs/** directory).
 Requires [Sphinx](http://sphinx-doc.org/).
 In addition, running './checkcode' will also run all of the tests and checks.

+In the package you should find the following files and Directories
+* **pyrtl/**  The src directory for the module
+* **tests/**    A set of unit tests for PyRTL which you can run with nosetests
+* **examples/** A set of hardware design examples that show the main idea behind pyrtl
+* **rtllib/** A place for finished PyRTL designs which are hopefully both useful and documented
+* **research/** A place for experiments and other changes not ready for primetime
+* **docs/** The location of the auto-generated documentation (built when you run checkcode)
+* **checkcode** A script you should run before you check any code into the master or development branches

 ### Hello N-bit Ripple-Carry Adder